ixm-one/ixm/docs/guides/generator-expressions.md

 ---
 title: Generator Expressions
 order: 4
-description: An opionated guide on the use of generator expressions in CMake.
+description: An opinionated guide on the use of generator expressions in CMake.
 ---

 # Generator Expressions